Five-O (Better Call Saul)

 "Five-O" is the sixth episode of the first season of the AMC television series Better Call Saul, a spin-off series of Breaking Bad.
 The episode aired on March 9, 2015, on AMC in the United States.
 Outside of the United States, the episode premiered on the streaming service Netflix in several countries.

-The episode shows three moments in the life of former Philadelphia police officer Mike Ehrmantraut (Johnathan Banks), who moved to Albuquerque to become a ticket clerk.
+The episode shows three moments in the life of former Philadelphia police officer Mike Ehrmantraut (Jonathan Banks), who moved to Albuquerque to become a ticket clerk.
 In the cold open, Mike is shown at a train station in Albuquerque, where he meets his daughter-in-law Stacey (Kerry Condon).
 In the present, set in 2002, Philadelphia police have come to Albuquerque to interview Mike regarding the murders of police officers Jack Fensky and Troy Hoffman in 2001.
 Later, Mike tells Stacey what happened to the officers and her husband, Matt, which is shown as a flashback to 2001.

 The episode received acclaim from critics, with Banks' performance being singled out for praise.

 Plot

 Opening

 In a flashback, Mike Ehrmantraut leaves a train in Albuquerque and re-bandages his wounded left shoulder, then meets his daughter-in-law Stacey (Note: The woman Mike sees leave her house in "Alpine Shepherd Boy".) and granddaughter Kaylee.
 Stacey and Mike briefly discuss the death of Matt, Mike's son and Stacey's husband.
-Afterward, Mike's wounded shoulder is treated by Dr. Caldera, an Albuquerque veterinarian.
+Afterward, Mike's wounded shoulder is treated by Dr. Caldera, an Albuquerque veterinarian, with ties to the local criminal underworld.